-Suddenly – Merch was shut down in the US… no more T-shirts were going to be printed for the foreseeable future.
+In any case, suddenly – Merch was shut down in the US during this time… no more T-shirts were going to be printed for the foreseeable future.

 The Amazon associates commission rates were slashed, making many affiliate marketers lose a vast amount of their incomes overnight.